shajra/nix-project/README.md

 # About this project<a id="sec-1"></a>

-This project exists to help people get software projects set up with the [Nix package manager](https://nixos.org/nix) leaning on [flakes](https://nixos.wiki/wiki/Flakes), an experimental Nix feature.
+Nix-project exists to help people use the [Nix package manager](https://nixos.org/nix) to provide the build, developer tooling, and developer environments for a software project.

+Among other benefits, Nix gives us an incredible amount of control and repeatability of our software projects.
+The approach of this project leans heavily on [flakes](https://nixos.wiki/wiki/Flakes), an experimental Nix feature.

-Though it offers a little library support, it's really set up to provide
+Though Nix-project offers a little library support, it's intended to be an educational resource providing

 -   templates you can scaffold projects from
 -   examples of recommended practices